Do You Need Insurance to Rent a U-Haul?

 - Affordable insurance

-While not required, it’s a good idea to buy insurance for your U-Haul rental as standard personal auto insurance and credit card insurance likely won’t cover you when renting large trucks or vans.
+You don’t technically need insurance to rent a U-Haul, but it’s still a good idea, as standard personal auto insurance and credit card insurance likely won’t cover you when renting large trucks or vans.

 Like other rental companies, U-Haul offers protection plans at various levels to ensure you are covered against liability due to accident or injury.
-And while regular car insurance won’t cover large truck rentals, it is essential all the same.
+And while regular car insurance won’t cover large truck rentals, they function the same way.

 Read on to learn more about U-Haul rentals and insurance coverage.